 2. Capture Sphere

-Divination is already pretty good in draft.
-Add an occasional cost reduction and you get a really good deal.
-How many times you’ll get to cost reduction is hard to say although you’ll always be happy to draw Of One Mind in various parts of the game.
+Of One Mind is fine even if you’re paying the full cost.
+Add an occasional cost reduction, and you get an excellent deal.
+You’ll be happy to draw Of One Mind in various parts of the game.

 1. Blood Curdle

 This is the premium common removal spell in Ikoria draft.
 Four mana is a fair deal to kill anything at instant speed.
 Instant speed is incredibly important in format with mutate creatures.